Bill Gates wants to create a global pandemic first response team

 Investments in diagnostics like the LumiraDx testing devices, which offer direct and qualitative detection, and factories to rapidly deploy vaccine production, are necessary, too—though Gates stressed that vaccines, the “miracle” of the COVID-19 pandemic, shouldn’t play the primary role.
 “We want to stop an outbreak before we have to do a global vaccination campaign,” he said.

-This preparation would be costly—creating GERM teams alone, which Gates proposes the World Health Organization house, would cost an estimated $1 billion a year—but not preventing the next pandemic would be even more expensive.
+This preparation would be costly—creating GERM teams alone, which Gates proposes the World Health Organization house, would cost an estimated more than $1 billion a year—but not preventing the next pandemic would be even more expensive.
 The International Monetary Fund (IMF) estimates that COVID has cost global governments nearly $14 trillion.
 “We need to spend billions in order to save trillions,” Gates said.